 Success in innovation doesn’t come from understanding the customer.
 It comes from a deep understanding of the job the customer is trying to get done.
 After all, it is the desire to get a job done that causes them to buy a product or service in the first place.
-This thinking is fundamental to jobs-to-be-done theory.
+This thinking is fundamental to Jobs-to-be-Done Theory.
 The first challenge that companies face when applying this theory is defining what job the customer is trying to get done.
 It is not as easy as it might sound.
-A few jobs-to-be-done examples are in order.
+A few JTBD examples are in order.

-In addition, if customers are not struggling to get the job done or if there are not enough job executors trying to get the job done, then it may not be a good market to go after in the first place.
+Additionally, if customers are not struggling to get the job done, or if there are not enough job executors trying to get the job done, then it may not be a good market to go after in the first place.
 (See market selection.)

-As the pioneers of jobs-to-be-done thinking and with two decades of experience, we are the best in the world at defining the job-to-be-done at the right level of abstraction for product and service innovation.
+As the pioneers of JTBD thinking and with 3 decades of experience, we are the best in the world at defining the job-to-be-done at the right level of abstraction for product and service innovation.
 This is a critical step in achieving predictable company growth.
-Discover more jobs-to-be-done examples and the other steps in our innovation process, Outcome-Driven Innovation.
+Discover more JTBD examples and the other steps in our innovation process, Outcome-Driven Innovation.